 - lining inside the anus

-Other body fluids, like saliva, sweat or urine, do not contain enough of the virus to infect another person.
+Other body fluids, like saliva, sweat or urine, do not contain enough of the virus to infect another people.

 The main ways the virus enters the bloodstream are: